ancientpathsio/ancientpaths/docs/guidebook.md

 Now it’s your turn to respond.
 Will you fight, or go quietly in the night?

-:::tip
+:::note Note

-**Note:** Sexual sin was endemic when the kingdom of Judah refused.
+Sexual sin was endemic when the kingdom of Judah refused.
 Most of the United States and Canada is refusing; indeed, most of the world.

 :::